Photo by Olga Kononenko on Unsplash

 Practise with someone else to build confidence

-Although I said most of the questions you couldn't rehearse, jotting down ideas in the beginning definitely helped me apply my experiences and demonstrate certain attributes more easily than if I'd had to dig in the back of my head for them on the spot.
+Although I said most of the questions you couldn't rehearse, jotting down ideas in the beginning definitely helped me to apply my experiences and demonstrate certain attributes more easily than if I'd had to dig in the back of my head for them on the spot.

 What advice would you give to students based on your experience?